pablitoarias/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```
 The header was read correctly and the names match the variables.
-The *date* was read as factors instead of date class and intervals were read as integer instead of factors.
-Fix with following code
+The *date* was read as factors instead of date class and *interval* was read as integer instead of factors.
+The following code makes the conversion to date and factor formats

 ```r
 data$date <- as.Date(data$date)